 ► Greater coherence by linking topics and thinking across grades

 ► Greater rigor by pursuing with equal intensity conceptual understanding, procedural skills and fluency, and the application of those skills and concepts to real-world problems

 The complete Common Core standards for math are available at this link:

 The Common Core standards do not dictate what methods teachers should use in their classrooms.

 As the Illinois State Board of Education has noted: "The Common Core determines what educators should teach, not how they should teach.
 Teachers will continue to have the freedom to tailor lesson plans to the individual needs of their students."

 How Student Progress Is Assessed

-To assess student progress in ELA and math in grades 3-8, Illinois administers an exam known as "PARCC," short for Partnership for Assessment of Readiness for College and Careers.
+To assess student progress in ELA and math in grades 3-8, Illinois administers an exam known as the Illinois Assessment of Readiness (IAR).
+Since early 2019 this has replaced the previous state-mandated assessment tool for grades 3-8, the Partnership for Assessment of Readiness for College and Careers (PARCC) exam.